Oahu vs Maui

 Oahu: More Than Just Beaches

-- Cultural Immersion: Spend a day at the Polynesian Cultural Center or explore the Iolani Palace the only royal palace on U.S. soil.
+Spend a day at the Polynesian Cultural Center or explore the Iolani Palace, the only royal palace on U.S. soil, for real cultural immersion.
+Challenge yourselves with the Diamond Head State Monument hike for 360-degree Pacific views.

 Maui: Into the Wild

-- The Road to Hana: This 64-mile drive features 600+ curves and 50+ bridges.
-It is a test of any new marriage, but the waterfalls and rainforest views are the ultimate reward.
+The Road to Hana is a 64-mile drive with 600-plus curves and 50-plus bridges.
+It tests any new marriage, but the waterfalls and rainforest views make it the ultimate reward for the drive.

-- Helicopter Tours: A Maui helicopter tour over the West Maui Mountains is the only way to see Wall of Tears waterfalls that are inaccessible by foot.
+A Maui helicopter tour over the West Maui Mountains is the only realistic way to see the Wall of Tears waterfalls, since they stay inaccessible on foot.

 Dining and Nightlife: Gourmet Luau vs. Skyline Cocktails